 We all have those days when we feel burned out, tired, and at our wit’s end.
 If it’s during the workday, we might try to power through the feeling of overwhelm and burnout.
 We try to focus and to be productive but soon, we’ll be distracting ourselves with YouTube and TikTok videos.
 But trying to power through isn’t always the best thing to do.
 Sometimes, the smart thing to do at 2 pm in the afternoon is to take a mental health break.

-When I’m having one of those days, when it’s clear that I’m just pushing paper around and getting little done, there are a few things that like to do.
+When I’m having one of those days, when it’s clear that I’m just pushing paper around and getting little done, there are a few ways that I routinely take a mental health break.

-You’ve probably heard the phrase, dance like no one is watching.
+You’ve probably heard the phrase, dance like nobody’s watching.
 Well, let’s just say I really take this advice to heart.
-With a couple of glasses of wine (because one won’t do) and a 2-hour playlist, I just go for it.
-Unless the house is burning down or my neighbors complain about the noise (they never do), I will work up a sweat dancing to hip-hop or EDM.
-I will ignore the dings on my phone and get completely lost in the music.
-When I’m done doing this, I feel nice and tingly, and usually euphoric.
+With a couple of glasses of wine (because one glass won’t do) and a 2-hour playlist, I just go for it.
+Unless the house is burning down or my neighbors complain about the noise, I will work up a sweat dancing to hip-hop or EDM ignoring all dings and phone notifications completely.
+I really do get lost in the music.
+When I’m done doing this, I feel nice and tingly, and sometimes euphoric.

 2. Shopping at Home Goods

 I usually go to Home Goods on a mission — to pick up new bedding or something in kitchenware or storage that I need.
 But when I need to use Home Goods as my escape, I have time to visit our sections of the store and spend a leisurely 3 hours checking out things I don’t need.
 On these trips, a stash of healthy snacks will make it home with me where I return feeling irie.